 Few-Shot Learning is an area where models rely on only a few examples of new classes to accurately classify new ones.
-If you don’t already know what FSL is and what support sets and query sets are, take a look at this introductory article by Etienne, a PhD at Sicara.
-You can also watch this video series in French.
+If you don’t already know what FSL is and what support sets and query sets are, Etienne is doing a PhD at Sicara on the subject, you can watch this video series in French.

 In real-world setups, elements of the support set are usually labeled by human operators, which is prone to errors.
 We asked ourselves if there is a simple way to automatically detect such outliers in a support set... and there actually is!